isacan/Curio_android_SDK_Gradle/README.md

 	CurioClient.getInstance(context).sendCustomId("sampleCustomId");
 	...

+**Note:** You should use the newer version of sendCustomId method which has the listener parameter:

+	void sendCustomId(String customId, ICustomIdRegisterListener customIdRegisterListener);

 ###Unregistering from Push Notification Server (if auto push registration is enabled):
 You can call unregisterFromNotificationServer() method from you app to unregister your app from Curio Push notification server.
 After calling this method as below, your app will not receive push notifications: